tesschin/tesschin.github.io/_pages/projects_index.md

 Conversational_agent_project:
   - image_path: /assets/images/Project1.jpg
     alt: "placeholder image 2"
-    title: "A study of verbal abuse types and conversational agents’ response styles"
+    title: "Empathy Is All You Need_ A study of verbal abuse types and conversational agents’ response styles"
-    excerpt: 'wow wow.'
+    excerpt: 'A research on Human-Conversational Agent Interaction.'
     url: "/wowproject"
     btn_label: "Read More"
     btn_class: "btn--primary"